mazin-s/DrihiliForest/README.md

 # DrihiliForest
-Hello!
+Hi!
 Drihili Forest presents Abebi (a Nigerian man) who attempts to reunite with his lost family.
 He is forced to tread the dark, maze like forest while avoiding the trees, being wary of his health, and escaping in a timely manner.